Strangemother/py-rocket-example/py7/Circuit Logical Power Event.md

 ## Power Event flow

-?How do you enable a persistent event flow?
++ How do you enable a persistent event flow?
-?Path of least resistence?
++ Path of least resistence?

 The user should instigate a 'circuit' connection of a unit.
 By connecting a battery to a Light through the interface, a circuit maps the two units.
 The circuit manages the IO of each unit, emiting signals given the event power cycle.